 6.2.1 pay the first six payments due to us under clause 5.4, we will contact you with an estimated delivery date at the end of the six week introduction period.
 Please note that any such quoted delivery date for the goods is an estimate only and we do not guarantee delivery to you by a specified date.
 You should contact us as soon as possible if the goods do not arrive by the estimated delivery date; and

 6.2.2 fail to pay the first six payments due to us under clause 5.4, we will contact you to discuss why you have not been able to make the necessary payments.

 6.2.3 We will monitor Your payment profile at regular intervals for the purposes of reviewing Your account, and controlling Our credit risk.
-If Your account gives Us cause for concern based on your payment profile We may request to either extend your introduction period prior to receiving your equipment, or offer you alternative equipment after the initial six week introduction period, in either case will attempt to contact You to discuss this and agree with you.
+If Your account gives Us cause for concern based on your payment profile We may request to either extend your introduction period prior to receiving your equipment, or offer you alternative equipment or a refund in full after the initial six week introduction period, in either case will attempt to contact You to discuss this and agree with you.
 If We agree to change Your agreement equipment, such change will take place on Your next payment date (unless We agree otherwise).